Data and Content Management

 So what happens when a 100-year-old legal organization closes its doors?
 When the board voted to dissolve in September 2014, all their material – publications, documents, correspondence, photographs, audio/visual material, digital files, awards, etc. – had to go somewhere to be preserved.
 What does that mean exactly?
 How is that done, and, more importantly, why do legal archives matter?

-Heather Kushnerick, South Texas College of Law Library
+Heather Kushnerick, Houston College of Law Library

 - Research Preferences of Law Students: Print vs. E-Book